BRAVE Video Contest

 - What do students want adults to know about bullying and/or intolerance?

-- Contestants must be middle school students of the New York City public school system.
+- Contestants must be middle or high school students of the New York City public school system.

 - Contestants must have the permission of their school principal and a teacher willing to serve as sponsor and primary contact person.